Proxmox Full Disk Encryption with ZFS Raid1 on LUKS | A couple last questions

 The easily findable stuff by me just now seems to be dated 2015, 2018, and 2019.
 Not seeing anything obvious from 2022, 2023, nor 2024.

-The general thought pattern though much of the discussion about this stuff that I'm seeing (and I suspect is true) is that the manufacturers issued patches for the specific implementation flaws found above, but probably didn't change anything about their development practises to ensure future flaws don't happen.
+The general thought pattern through much of the discussion about this stuff that I'm seeing (and I suspect is true) is that the manufacturers issued patches for the specific implementation flaws found above, but probably didn't change anything about their development practises to ensure future flaws don't happen.

 Oh wow.
 Samsungs consumer website is super ironic in regards to this for their self encrypting drives: